mrethana/twitter_news_sentiment_analysis_stock_price_prediction/README.md

 ![alt text](https://github.com/NaokoSuga/twitter_news_sentiment_analysis_stock_price_prediction/blob/master/Screenshots/auc.png?raw=True)

-As you can see in the discrepancy between the train accuracy and test accuracy our models were overfit.
+As you can see based off the discrepancy between the train accuracy and test accuracy, our models were overfit.
 We need to add more data to work through this and reduce the bias.

 ### Feature Importances